 Don’t know where to start?

-Let Interface take some of the time and effort out of developing your ideas by using our free matchmaking service to identify potential academic partners.
-We can also help identify funding opportunities to off-set the cost of your initial collaboration.
+Let Interface take some of the time and effort out of developing your ideas by identifying potential academic partners. contact us for more information.